jmcollin78/solar_optimizer/README.md

 If a battery is specified when configuring the integration and if the threshold `battery_soc_threshold` is specified, the equipment will only be usable if the soc (percentage of battery charge) is greater than or equal to the threshold.

+If `power_production_threshold` is specified, the device will only be usable if the power production is greater than the threshold.

 A maximum daily usage time is optionally configurable.
 If it is valued and if the duration of use of the equipment is exceeded, then the equipment will not be usable by the algorithm and therefore leaves power for other equipment.

 A minimum daily usage time is also optionally configurable.
 This parameter ensures that the equipment will be on for a certain minimum duration.
 You specify at what time the off-peak hours start (`offpeak_time`) and the minimum duration in minutes (`min_on_time_per_day_min`).
 If at the time indicated by `offpeak_time`, the minimum activation duration has not been reached, then the equipment is activated until the change of day (configurable in the integration and 05:00 by default) or until the maximum usage is reached (`max_on_time_per_day_min`) or during all the off-peak hours if `max_on_time_per_day_min` is not set.
 This ensures that the water heater or the car will be charged the next morning even if the solar production has not allowed the device to be recharged.
 It is up to you to invent the uses of this function.